 If you cannot reach a settlement out of court and need to litigate your case in order to recover damages, you must make sure you file your lawsuit within the two-year timeline, or you will be permanently barred from recovering damages.

 When you have been involved in a serious car accident, you need a serious car accident attorney on your side who is passionate about making sure that you recover the compensation to which you’re entitled.
 When you hire our Marietta car accident lawyers, we will investigate your claim, prove fault, determine the amount of damages you have suffered, handle all legal elements of the process, demand damages, negotiate a settlement, and litigate on your behalf if necessary.
 We have experience dealing with big insurance companies, and are not intimidated by insurance adjuster or their attorneys.

-To schedule a free consultation with our law offices today, please call us directly or send us a brief message describing your case using the intake form below.
+To schedule a free consultation with our law offices today, please call us directly or send us a brief message describing your case.
 Our office is in Marietta, but we are happy to travel to your location if necessary.
 We serve clients in Acworth, Austell, Kennesaw, Marietta, Powder Springs, Smyrna, and throughout Cobb County.